Dental Hygienist Training and Career FAQ

 Benefits of the Work

-- Flexible hours—Fewer than 40 percent work full time, with most only working a few days each week.
+- Flexible hours—A lot of hygienists only work a few days each week.
 This fact alone shows that dental hygiene can be a very positive career choice for those with families.

 - Varied surroundings—Many work on a contract basis, allowing them to spend time in a variety of offices.
 If you choose this route, you could be working with a wide range of different health and dental professionals, as well as patients.

-- Strong demand for your services—The outlook for careers in this field is expected to be very good in the coming years.
+- Strong demand for your services—The outlook for careers in this field is expected to be positive in the coming years.

 - Contracting benefits—As a contractor, you could enjoy the opportunity to choose which clients you take on, what days you work, and more.
 You could also negotiate items such whether your pay structure is hourly, daily, or commission-based.